-- whether evidence is corroborated - whether witnesses are consistent with each other - whether the evidence of a witness is internally consistent - whether a witness is independent or partial
+- Whether evidence is corroborated. - Whether witnesses are consistent with each other. - Whether the evidence of a witness is internally consistent. - Whether a witness is independent or partial. - Giving weight to the near-contemporaneous account of a witness because the event was fresh in his/her mind, the witness has had minimal opportunity to tailor or fabricate evidence, all of the consequences of the witness recounting his/her best recollection have not yet been thought through and so there is less appreciation of incentives to adjust evidence, the processes of wishful thinking and imagination of a more favourable account are less likely to have taken place, and the witness has not had time to devise a co-ordinated set of lies to account for other known unfavourable evidence. - Motives for conduct or giving particular evidence, e.g., anger, personal advantage, avoiding criticism, loyalty or affinity, or fear. - Contemporaneous documentary records, and evidence of context: (ET-China.com [28],[29]). - Contemporaneous audio and/or video evidence, e.g., CCTV, BWV or ICV. - Photographs.
+(However, a photograph cannot be used as the sole method by which a primary fact is proved where that fact is not revealed on the face of the photograph.
+A court looks at photographs to determine which of the explanations given by the witnesses appears to be the most worthy of acceptance: Amante v R [2020] NSWCCA 34 [60].

-- giving weight to the near-contemporaneous account of a witness because the event was fresh in his/her mind, the witness has had minimal opportunity to tailor or fabricate evidence, all of the consequences of the witness recounting his/her best recollection have not yet been thought through and so there is less appreciation of incentives to adjust evidence, the processes of wishful thinking and imagination of a more favourable account are less likely to have taken place, and the witness has not had time to devise a co-ordinated set of lies to account for other known unfavourable evidence. - motives for conduct or giving particular evidence, e.g., anger, personal advantage, avoiding criticism, loyalty or affinity, or fear. - contemporaneous documentary records, and evidence of context: (ET-China.com [28],[29]). - contemporaneous audio and/or video evidence, e.g., CCTV, BWV or ICV - photographs - fingerprints and DNA evidence - other physical evidence - a party's failure to cross-examine an opponent's witness on the different evidence of a witness called later by that party (one aspect of the rule in Browne v Dunn 1893 6 R 67 which is conveniently extracted in Allied Pastoral Holdings Pty Ltd v Commissioner of Taxation [1983] 1 NSWLR 1 at 17; R v Birks (1990) 19 NSWLR 677 at 686-692; cf Scaysbrook v R [2022] NSWCCA 69 [89]-[107]).
+- Fingerprints and DNA evidence. - Other physical evidence. - A party's failure to cross-examine an opponent's witness on the different evidence of a witness called later by that party (one aspect of the rule in Browne v Dunn 1893 6 R 67 which is conveniently extracted in Allied Pastoral Holdings Pty Ltd v Commissioner of Taxation [1983] 1 NSWLR 1 at 17; R v Birks (1990) 19 NSWLR 677 at 686-692; cf Scaysbrook v R [2022] NSWCCA 69 [89]-[107]).
 In a civil case, but not usually in a criminal case, there may arise a question of whether the later, different evidence that was not put in cross-examination was recently invented or recently imagined: Hoper v R [2021] HCA 36 [27]-[37].
-One corollary of the rule in Browne v Dunne is that courts should in general abstain from making adverse findings about parties and witnesses in respect of whom there has been non-compliance with it: MWJ v The Queen [2005] HCA 74; (2005) 80 ALJR 329 [39]. - consideration of an accused's clean criminal and/or traffic record as a factor affecting the likelihood of the accused having committed the alleged offence, the credibility of the accused's accounts and his/her veracity as a witness.
+One corollary of the rule in Browne v Dunne is that courts should in general abstain from making adverse findings about parties and witnesses in respect of whom there has been non-compliance with it: MWJ v The Queen [2005] HCA 74; (2005) 80 ALJR 329 [39]. - Consideration of an accused's clean criminal and/or traffic record as a factor affecting the likelihood of the accused having committed the alleged offence, the credibility of the accused's accounts and his/her veracity as a witness.